kennychowdhary/tesuract/docs/source/_build/html/_sources/introduction.rst.txt

 * **Hyper-parameter search for best model fit**

-    pypce provides methods to perform hyper-parameter search for finding the best fit polynomial model.
+    tesuract provides methods to perform hyper-parameter search for finding the best fit polynomial model.
 Moreover, we provide methods to compare these methods to other popular machine learning regression models like random forest regression and multi-layer perceptron models. [#]_